Mostafa-HEH/alx-low_level_programming/0x01-variables_if_else_while/README.md

  - Task 3: program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
  - Task 4: Write a program that prints the alphabet in lowercase, followed by a new line.
  - Task 5: program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+ - Task 6: program that prints all single digit numbers of base 10 starting from 0, followed by a new line.